Fighting malaria in the lab and on the ground

 Fighting malaria demands an arsenal of weapons on which we can draw, from preventative measures like bed nets to medicines, and potentially vaccines.
 Finding a vaccine against malaria is extraordinarily challenging because the Plasmodium falciparum parasite, which causes the deadliest form of malaria in humans, is capable of adapting to the human host and escaping its immune responses.

 But after more than 30 years of research, along with our partners, we are closer than ever to bringing a vaccine –RTS,S – to young children in Africa.
 Following one of the biggest trials of its kind in sub-Saharan Africa and the positive scientific opinion of the European Medicines Agency in 2015, the WHO called for a pilot implementation of the vaccine through routine immunization programme.
-This WHO-coordinated pilot implementation programme will take place in selected regions of Ghana, Malawi and Kenya, starting in 2019.
-We are donating up to 10 million vaccine doses for the pilot implementation of the vaccine.
+This WHO-coordinated pilot implementation programme began in 2019 in selected regions of Ghana, Malawi and Kenya.

 Making health systems more robust to fight malaria